Langa massacre: Aftermath

 The Kannemeyer Commission was appointed the day after the shooting with Judge Donald Kannemeyer as its chairperson and sole member.
 The Kannemeyer Commission reported that 20 people were shot dead and at least 27 were wounded, and that the majority had been shot in the back.
 He found that, in the circumstances, the police could not be blamed for issuing orders to open fire.
 Although, Kannemeyer did not find the police guilty, he added that the police were armed with lethal weapons rather than standard riot control gear because of a deliberate policy adopted by senior officers, and the police should thus have foreseen that an order to open fire would result in fatalities.
 The report went on to say that police evidence of the weapons carried by the crowd was exaggerated.
 Charges of public violence laid against 31 people following the Langa massacre of March 1985 were dropped a year later.
 Of the 31 charged, 21 had been injured by police gunfire.

 In 1986, an inquest at the New Brighton courts in Port Elizabeth found that the deaths were not the result of any act or negligence constituting a crime on the part of anyone.
 The inquest findings were based on the evidence heard by Kannemeyer and it was considered unnecessary to call any of the witnesses to give their evidence to the inquest.
 As a result of this decision, the families of the deceased withdrew from the inquest proceedings.
 In 1987, Minister of Law and Order paid out R2,3-million to 51 people injured or widowed in the Uitenhage massacre.
 The government had admitted that the police had acted wrongfully and negligently and that this was the cause of the incident.

 Legacy

 A year after the 1985 Langa massacre, a memorial tombstone dedicated to those who died was unveiled in the KwaNobuhle Cemetery.
 The tombstone was vandalised in June 1987 and re-erected in March 1994.

+The Langa Massacre foundation, led by individuals directly affected by the massacre, advocates for the survivors and the families of the victims.

+In March 2015, approaching the 30th anniversary of the Langa massacre, the Uitenhage Massacre Foundation announced plans for a new R89-million memorial building for the Langa Massacre victims.
+This memorial will include an amphitheater, a conference room, and a heroes’ wall.